MontanaFlossCo/Flint/README.md

 }
 ```

 Once you define actions, Flint can observe when your code performs any high level tasks.
-This unlocks many [behaviours](link) like automatic `NSUserActivity` and Siri integration.
-When you perform these actions, the framework observes what is happening, and magical things can happen, including automatic `NSUserActivity` support for Handoff, Spotlight and Siri Suggestions, analytics tracking and improved debug logging.
+This unlocks many [behaviours](link) like automatic `NSUserActivity` and Siri integration, analytics tracking and improved debug logging.

-However, because Flint also knows how to **invoke your actions** for a given input, it can handle all the different app entry points for you too, including app or deep-linking URLs and continued activities including Handoff, Spotlight, Siri Suggestions.
+However, because Flint can also knowshow to **invoke your actions** for a given input, it can handle all the different app entry points for you too, including app or deep-linking URLs and continued activities including Handoff, Spotlight, Siri Suggestions.
 [Read more in the Features & Actions guide](https://flint.tools/manual/guides/features_and_actions).

 What about features that require in-app purchases or certain system permissions? **Conditional Features** support constraints.
 These can include platforms, OS versions, system permissions, in-app purchases and more.
 Thanks to Swift your code can’t perform actions of conditional features unless you also handle the case where the feature is not currently available.